Why the Wealthy Put Their Money Into Multifamily & Commercial Real Estate

 Since you were able to put $200k down on a property, I’ll assume you’re doing pretty well financially.
 Because of this, I’ll even venture to guess you’re in a 35% tax bracket.
 Since your tax bracket is 35%, the taxable gain of $19,166 would result in cutting a check for $6,708 to the IRS, leaving you with $27,460 ($34,168 – $6,708).
 This means your after tax return is 13.7%.

-This is where most people shut off the brain and say, “My financial advisor says I can earn 8% in a mutual fund, and those have no tenants, no managing the property manager, no headaches.
+This is where most people shut off the brain and say, “My financial adviser says I can earn 8% in a mutual fund, and those have no tenants, no managing the property manager, no headaches.
 That peace of mind in itself is worth not owning real estate, right?”
 NO, not true at all!
 There are more major pieces to this puzzle that the wealthy use that so many that give up at this step never see.

 How to Use Taxes to Your Benefit